-Note that even if every function in the menu is set to Off, external programming from other devices may still activate the AUX output.
-An example is the system display's AGS function (see page 45).
+Note that even if every function in the menu is set to Off, the AUX output may still be triggered by an external function such as AGS (see page 47).

-The AUX functions are summarized in Table 5.
+The AUX functions are summarized in Table 5 on the next page.